PSpezzano/GGS3/README.md

 Last updated for v1.2.2

+__NOTE:__ Model calls are now outdated.
+See ./ggs2/models.py to update model calls!!!

 ## Overview and Purpose

 This README will cover the installation of the Glider Guidance System 2 (GGS2) and all of its dependencies.
 For documentation on the use of the GGS2, refer to `_docs/GGS2_Tutorial.md`.